jmsech/Study-Buddy/docs/final-report.md

 What were some of the biggest challenges you found when developing your project?
 How did you overcome them?
 -->
 There was a steep learning curve getting this project started.
 All of us had just taken Intermediate and Data Structures previously, so while we were well equipped on the backend, the frontend was a lot to get started, especially at the beginning.
 The hardest part of this project was continually just getting the frontend to work, dealing with the javascript and server calls.
+We did overcome this after many hours of debugging, and it was always incredibly relieving and exciting once we finally got things to work.
+We found that we were most effective when we worked in pairs, especially to debug, because both people had different ideas to try and could help each other from getting too frustrated.

 Another issue we had unfortunately was people pushing things to master that shouldn't have been pushed, which often set back the project by a few days and was really frustrating at times.
+We had to communicate to everyone how important it was to be careful of what you push, and make sure that everyone was communicating properly about what they were working on and when.

 # Experience with Tools